• Skip to primary navigation

 2. What do those things cost at the stores near you?

-Thankfully with so many stores offering online shopping, you can easily access the prices of the things that you most often purchase.
+Thankfully with so many stores offering online shopping, you can easily access the prices of groceries online.
 You don’t even have to leave home to figure this out!

-Compare prices of your most oft purchased items to see what store has the lowest prices.
+Compare prices of your most purchased items to see what store has the lowest prices.
 Make notes where you’ve observed differences in quality or taste as this matters to your overall experience.
+The cheapest may not be the tastiest.

 3. What store is the most convenient?